raulsanzr/DNA-Methylation/README.md

 ### Removing sex chromosomes probes

-CpG sites present at the sexual chromosomes (chrX and chrY) can be differently methylated in males and females for many other variables not included in the analysis.
-In this case, those probes should be removed because the gender of the individuals is not a factor under study.
+CpG sites present at the sexual chromosomes (chrX and chrY) can be differently methylated in males and females for many other factors not included in the analysis.
+In this case, those probes should be removed because the gender of the individuals is not a variable under study.
-Otherwise, if we were interested in studying the differences in methylation between males and females, we should keep those sites.
+However, if we were interested in studying the differences in methylation between males and females, we should keep those sites.

 ``` r